By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Both post-baccalaureate and graduate certificate programs are offered through the Graduate School.
 Students are awarded certificates based upon completion of a well-defined program of coursework.
 A certificate is not a degree.
 Rather, it is a focused series of courses that, when completed, demonstrates competence in a coherent academic specialty.
 Detailed information concerning criteria and procedures may be obtained from certificate program coordinators.

-To be awarded a certificate, a student must satisfactorily complete (grades of “B” [not “B-“] or higher) a set of courses consisting of 12 to 15 credits specified in the certificate program requirements.
+To be awarded a certificate, a student must satisfactorily complete (with a cumulative grade point average of 3.0 or higher) a set of courses consisting of 12 to 15 credits specified in the certificate program requirements.
 In a small number of cases where detailed justification has been provided, a certificate program may require as few as nine credits.
 In certain cases where the appropriate programs have obtained specific prior approval, one three-credit course may be used simultaneously to satisfy course requirements in two different certificate programs.
 A student may enroll in a certificate program on either a part-time or a full-time basis, but the student must complete the requirements for the certificate within three years of initial enrollment.

 Admission to a certificate program does not guarantee admission to a related degree program, but if a certificate student is admitted to a degree program, all credits from the certificate may be counted toward the graduate degree, subject to the approval of graduate program faculty in that field of study or area of concentration.
 The terminal date associated with the degree will be determined using the date of the first certificate class as the initial date of enrollment for the degree.
 Students should contact graduate program coordinators to determine whether credits earned as part of a certificate program satisfy degree requirements of any particular degree program.